microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-doesuserhaveaccess.md

 |Authorization|Bearer {token}.
 Required.|

 ## Request body
-Do not supply a request body for this method.
+Do not supply a request body for this function.

 ## Response

-If successful, this function returns a `200 OK` response code and a Boolean in the response body.
+If successful, this function returns a `200 OK` response code and a boolean in the response body.

 ## Examples

-### Example 1: Check access for in-tenant user.
+### Example 1: Check access for an internal user

+The following is an example of a request that checks whether an internal user has access to a shared channel.

 #### Request
 <!-- {